Battle for Caen: Operation Epsom (26–30 June)

-An ammunition carrier of the 11th Armoured Division explodes after being hit by a mortar round during Operation Epsom on 26 June 1944.
+An lorry carrying ammunition explodes after being hit by a mortar round during Operation Epsom on 26 June 1944.

 Operation Epsom began on 26 June, to capture the high ground south of Caen, near Bretteville-sur-Laize with the newly arrived VIII Corps.
 The operation was supported by 736 guns, the Royal Navy, close air support and a preliminary bombardment by 250 RAF heavy bombers.
 (The bombing for the start of the operation was called off due to poor weather over Britain.)
 I and XXX Corps were also to support Epsom, but delays in landing equipment and reinforcements led to their role being reduced.
 The 15th (Scottish) Infantry Division and the 31st Tank Brigade made steady progress, and by the end of the first day had overrun much of the German outpost line with the exception of some locations along the flanks.
 Over the following two days, a foothold was secured across the River Odon and efforts were made to expand this, by capturing tactically valuable points around the salient and moving up the 43rd (Wessex) Infantry Division.
 German counter-attacks, by the I SS Panzer Corps and II SS Panzer Corps, led to a withdrawal from some of the British positions across the river by 30 June.

 VIII Corps had advanced nearly 6 mi.
 With their last reserves, the Germans achieved a costly defensive success by containing the British offensive.
 A German counter-offensive by fresh forces against the Allied beachhead had been forestalled and no German armoured forces could be redeployed against the US First Army or moved into reserve.
 From 26 to 30 June, the operation cost the Second Army up to 4,078 casualties.
 VIII Corps suffered 470 men killed, 2,187 wounded and 706 men missing.
 During 1 July, a further 488 men were killed and wounded and 227 were reported missing.
 The German Army lost over 3,000 men and 126 tanks.